What is the Medill-Northwestern Journalism Institute?

 How do I apply?

-The 2018 application will be available in late October under the “Apply” link on the homepage.
-Students need a transcript, test scores, a letter of recommendation and samples of their writing in addition to the application form.
+The 2018 application and brochure are available under the “Apply” link on the homepage.
+Students need to submit an essay, transcript, test scores, a letter of recommendation and samples of their writing in addition to the application form.

 What are the important dates?

-Applications and financial aid requests are due in mid to late March.
-Exact deadlines will be announced.
+Applications and financial aid requests are due by 4 p.m. on Monday, March 19.
+Students are notified by April 1.
 The five-week 2018 program will run from July 1 to Aug.
 3.

 How selective is the program?